John Dunmore Lang: Lang and politics

 In 1851, in any case, he was unable to take his seat in Parliament, since he was heavily in debt from his various failed migration schemes and was being pressed by creditors.
 He was sued for debt, and when he attacked his creditors in the press he was prosecuted for libel, and sentenced to a 100-pound fine and four months imprisonment in Parramatta Gaol.
 He was imprisoned again in 1855, when his son George, manager of the Ballarat branch of the Bank of New South Wales, was convicted of embezzlement.
 Lang attacked the judge in print and was sentenced to six months imprisonment for criminal libel.
 Ten thousand people signed a petition for his release, but he served the full sentence.

 By 1850 Lang, inspired by the Chartist movement in Britain and by the 1848 revolution in France, had become a radical democrat and a republican.
-With Henry Parkes and James Wilshire he founded the Australian League, considered by historians to be Australia's first political party, although he soon quarrelled with his fellow-founders.
+With Henry Parkes and James Wilshire he founded the Australian League political party, although he soon quarrelled with his fellow-founders.
 He put forward ideas which were both visionary and radical – the federation of the Australian colonies, the establishment of a fully democratic government (at a time when both in Britain and Australia the franchise was restricted to owners of property) and an Australian republic.
 These ideas reflected both the Presbyterian ideal of congregational self-government (despite the fact that in church affairs he was an autocrat) and his Scottish nationalist dislike of English and Anglican supremacy.

 In 1850 Lang published The Coming Event!
 Or, the United Provinces of Australia in which he predicted an independent Australian federal republic.
 He followed this in 1852 with Freedom and Independence for the Golden Lands of Australia, his best-known work.
 The title of this work has become an established slogan of political radicalism and republicanism in Australia.
 His relation to the political union of 1901 is, however, ambiguous.
 By 1875 Lang had rejected his earlier 'continental' vision of a federated, self-governing Australia, in favour of confining the claim of 'freedom and independence' to New South Wales, Queensland, 'Capricornia' (northern Queensland) and 'Carpentaria'.